influxdata/influxdb-client-java/client-reactive/README.md

 }
 ```

-The mapping result to POJO is also supported:
+The mapping result to POJO is also support:

 ```java
 package example;